 Which Golf Grip: Strong, Weak or Neutral?

-Strong, weak or neutral golf grips don’t refer to the amount of pressure you are placing on the club rather the position of your hands on the club.
+Strong, weak or neutral golf grips don’t refer to the amount of pressure you are placing on the club but rather the position of your hands on the club.

 In an ideal world, at impact you want the clubhead to be traveling along the ball to target line with the face square to that line.
 This will produce consistently straight golf shots which is what most people are looking for!

 Finding the correct grip to suit your physical abilities is what is going to allow you to play your best and most consistent golf.
 Let’s look at the different types of grip and how each of them might be the right grip for you.

 Your grip will fall into one of three categories:

 When looking from the address position you will see 2 to 2 ½ knuckles on your left hand and the V’s formed by your thumb and index finger will point roughly at your chin.

 The neutral grip tends to be the one taught to beginners at least at the outset.

 A strong grip means that your hands are rotated away from the target.
 For a right-hander, this would mean that the V’s formed by your thumb and index finger are pointing at your right shoulder or even further to the right.